Assata: An Autobiography: Revolution

 Throughout the book Shakur describes her personal desire to be a revolutionary, and the social revolution she believes is necessary for African Americans and other minorities.
-She discusses this revolution many times including in the “To My People” recording.
-The idea of revolution is also mentioned when she makes the opening statement at the New York State Supreme Court County of Kings during the trial against her; where she was accused of the kidnap of a drug dealer, for which she was acquitted.
+She discusses this revolution many times, including in the “To My People” recording.
+The idea of revolution is also mentioned when she makes the opening statement at the New York State Supreme Court County of Kings during the trial against her, where she was accused of the kidnap of a drug dealer, for which she was acquitted.

 Black Panther Party

-In Chapter 13 Shakur describes her introduction into the Black Panther Party while visiting the Bay Area.
-Shakur discusses her reservations about joining the party with the members which included their lack of politeness and respect for the people they talked to.
+In Chapter 13, Shakur describes her introduction into the Black Panther Party while visiting the Bay Area.
+She discusses her reservations about joining the party with the members which included their lack of politeness and respect for the people they talked to.
 Shakur eventually joins while living in New York.
 It is when she joins the party, she witnesses and experiences the Federal Bureau of Investigation infiltration of political organizations now known as COINTELPRO.
-It is this surveillance that leads her to choose to go “underground” and eventually leave the party.
+It is this surveillance that leads her to choose to go "underground" and eventually leave the party.

 Critical reception

-The New York Times' review stated "The book's abrupt shifts in time can annoy after a while, as can the liberties she takes with spelling - court, America and Rockefeller, for example, become kourt, amerika and Rockafella.
+The New York Times' review stated: "The book's abrupt shifts in time can annoy after a while, as can the liberties she takes with spelling – court, America and Rockefeller, for example, become kourt, amerika and Rockafella.
 But, all in all, the author provides a spellbinding tale that evokes mixed feelings in the way the autobiographies of Malcolm X, Sonny Carson and Claude Brown did in years past."

 Legacy and influence

-The book was first published in the U.K. by Zed Books Ltd. in 1987.
-Zed Books describes its primary focus as publishing the works of oppressed people and groups.
-In 1999 an American edition was released by Lawrence Hill Books of Brooklyn, New York.
+The book was first published in the United Kingdom by Zed Books in 1987.
+In 1999, an American edition was released by Lawrence Hill Books of Brooklyn, New York.

 Rapper Common released "A Song for Assata" in 2000 after visiting Shakur in Cuba.
 The song details some of the events in the book.

-The 2014 edition of the book features forewords by activist Angela Davis and criminal justice scholar Lennox S. Hinds.
+The 2016 edition of the book features forewords by activist Angela Davis (written in 2000) and criminal justice scholar Lennox S. Hinds (written in 1988).

 The book was adapted as an audio dramatization by BBC Radio 4 in July 2017.